Private Pilot License

 You will complete the required minimum practical training as outlined in the Part 141 or Part 61 table above in preparation for your check ride.
 A huge training milestone will be your first solo flight, where you will have your first chance to fly by yourself.
 Your Flight Instructor will ensure you have mastered the necessary theoretical and practical skills necessary to pass your check ride with a designated FAA examiner, and will provide you with an endorsement for your Private Pilot License check ride to be scheduled.

 The check ride consists of a verbal/oral exam in which you are asked questions about your theoretical knowledge, and a flight exam to assess your skill level.
 You will be immediately notified if you have passed your Private Pilot License check ride or if you need to re-take a portion after some more practice.
 At Academy of Aviation, we maintain a 92% first-time pass rate for Private Pilot Course checkrides.
 You will be issued a printed temporary Private Pilot License until your physical card license is processed by the FAA and shipped to you in the mail.

 Next Step - Instrument RatingWhether you are on the path to becoming a career pilot or wanting to fly only for fun there is a benefit of taking the next step and obtaining your Instrument Rating.
 For safety reasons alone and the ability to fly with fewer restrictions, it is worth getting your Instrument Rating.

-To learn more about Instrument Rating training, please review Academy of Aviation - IFR Course Catalog or contact our Admissions Team.
+To learn more about Instrument Rating training, please contact our Admissions Team.